quarksuite/legacy/API.md

 ## Color Functions

 These functions work exclusively on any valid CSS color (even those with transparency) to convert to another format or modify via adjustment or mixture.
 Color functions also check the format and will throw errors if your color is invalid.

+> **Color is hard**.
+I'm not gonna pretend otherwise.
+Pinpoint color accuracy isn't the aim for this library as much as palette *sensibility*.
+I highly recommend using a dedicated color library for your palettes if accuracy isn't optional or you need access to more color spaces.

+> Might I suggest two former dependencies of this library: [chroma.js][chroma-js] or [TinyColor][tinycolor].

 ### hex